-If this line if omitted from the LOADER statement, a default instance name of tmf_node_name.tmf_application_name will be used, where the value of tmf_application_name is taken from step c, previously.
+If you omit this line from the LOADER statement, a default instance name of tmf_node_name.tmf_application_name will be used, where the value of tmf_application_name is taken from step c, previously.

 e.
 If the OpenVault communication security feature is to be enabled, specify the pathname of the key file which will contain the TMF security key (tmf_key):